It’s a radio collectors dream…to find a rare & valuable radio at a garage sale.

 The lucky find was made by a person who doesn’t know or collect radios.
 It wouldn’t be right for someone to try to steal it by offering the seller an unfair amount.
 So I quickly sent an email to the seller letting them know they had a very valuable radio, that it’s blue, and that one like it sold for a huge sum at an auction in 2007.
 With both sides now having the necessary information, there could be a fair negotiation.

-Update: Found out the Sentinel was purchased by friend & collector Ron Stoner of South Carolina.
+The purchaser of the Sentinel was friend & collector Ron Stoner of South Carolina.
 Ron taught me a lot about radios when we both lived in Lincoln, Nebraska.
-He says he plans to only lightly clean the radio, rather than taking it back to it’s bright blue color, because some collectors prefer their radios untouched…and of course…someday he’ll be selling it.
+Ron sells a lot of radios, and he sold this one to another of my radio friends.